 In the next few years, the state plans to create a version of the program that all Texas drivers must complete.
 For now, all Texans 18 years and older wanting to get a license will need to complete the Impact Texas Young Drivers program.

-Here at The Button Law Firm, we are continually pushing for awareness about the impact of distracted driving.
+Here at The Button Law Firm, our law firm is continually pushing for awareness about the impact of distracted driving.
 We want the public to understand what’s at stake when people make dangerous decisions while driving when they are distracted.

 If you or a loved one was involved in a wreck involving a distracted driver, or what you believe was distracted driving, please reach out to us.
 Because the statute of limitations for most car wreck cases is two years from the date of the wreck, the sooner, the better.
-We handle distracted driving cases all over Texas.
+Our car and truck accident attorneys handle distracted driving cases all over Texas.
 Whether you live in Dallas, Midland, or Houston, our team is ready to help ensure that you get the closure you need.
-Connect with us online or call us at 214-888-2216.
+Connect with us online or call us at 214-699-4409.